 The Spirit of a Bengali Wedding

 Bengali weddings are defined by their adherence to Vedic ritual, their aesthetic elegance, and their deeply emotional undertones.
 The color palette is iconic: the bride wears white with a red border — the traditional Bengali saree — and her face is framed by a mukut (crown) and shankha-pola bangles.
-The sound of the shankh (conch shell) and ululu marks every auspicious moment.

 Pre-Wedding Rituals